 Through the gate was the inner courtyard of The Binnenhof.
-The 13th century square is home to The Fountain at the Binnenhof.
-This was build in honour of count William II of Holland.
+The 13th-century square is home to The Fountain at the Binnenhof.
+This was built in honour of count William II of Holland.
 The fountain was donated in 1885 by the citizens of The Hague.

 Herrings at The Lake

 Exiting the square we passed through the Stadhouderspoort another gateway and found ourselves hungry at the end of the lake.
 The hunger was quickly fixed after spotting a street vendor selling the Dutch delicacy of Raw Herring AKA Soused Herring, which was served with onions and was delicious.
 The Soused herrings are soaked in a mild preserving liquid, similar to pickled herrings I often consume in the UK but not as overpowering in the vinegar department.
 Had seconds and a soft drink to hydrate and was ready for the next step.

 Next was a wander along the Hofvijver lakeside to appreciate the views of the Binnenhof and other buildings.
 The cities skyline was visible behind.
 The lake was very nice and sat and chilled soaking up the beauty and filling the RJ soul up with optimism for the trip.
 The dog wasn’t so impressed and just has another sniff around and did his business.

 The Binnenhof was built primarily in the 13th century, the Gothic castle originally functioned as the residence of the counts of Holland and became the political centre of the Dutch Republic in 1584.